bytebang/moodle-mod_activitymap/README.md

 Here an example `https://my.moodle.com/moodle/mod/actionmap/view.php?id=47&plain=1`

 #### Is it possible to assign different node shapes for different activities ?
-No. All notes will always have the same style.
+No. All nodes will always have the same style.

 #### Which activity restricions are beeing processed ?
 We only process the _Activity completion_ and the _Date_ restricion.
 Other restrictions are neither processed nor visualized.